 I have known, been friends with, and read the stories of many loners.
 Charity working loners, thumb-sucking loners, book-reading loners, all perfectly content in their quiet world – not hateful towards humanity, or vengeful, or disturbed.
 When you ask yourself what’s wrong with being a loner, keep in mind that the very people who make you ask that question are fundamentally ignorant, confused and many times afraid of the unknown world of loners.
 All it takes to understand something is to ask questions and go exploring.
 If this is not even attempted blind prejudice – like that towards loners, can easily occur.

-In future articles I will explore the benefits of being a loner.
 If you have any opinions, feel free to add them to this discussion below.
+Also, feel free to take our Loner Test.